tensorflow/community/sigs/jvm/SIG-request.md

 ## What is this group for?

-As many sources claim, Java is still on of the (if not the) most popular language found in small to large enterprises around the world.
+Java is still one of the (if not the) most popular programming language found in small to large enterprises around the world.
 For TensorFlow, it makes it a strategic choice to reach a large audience of programmers who are interested to embed machine learning algorithms in their applications.

 TensorFlow already has a Java client out-of-the-box, which was originaly conceived to support inference on Android devices.
-As many contributions were made thereafter to make it a good choice even for building, training and serving models, there is still a lot of work to be done before it reaches a level of maturity comparable to Python.
+Many contributions were made thereafter to make it a good choice even for building, training and serving models, but there is still a lot of work to be done before it reaches a level of maturity comparable to Python.

 The purpose of this group is to establish an official communication channel for discussions and suggestions related to TensorFlow support in Java or any other JVM-based languages, such as Kotlin or Scala.

-In addition, the group will develop and maintain new high-level utility libraries, with their own repository and release life cycle, to provide a rich set of tools for machine learning development on JVM with TensorFlow.
+In addition to the current Java client, the group will develop and maintain new high-level artifacts, with their own repository and release life cycle, to provide a rich set of development tools to the end users.

 ## Who will be part of it?